Mushymato/MiscMapActionsProperties/docs/map-overrides.md

         "Width": 3,
         "Height": 4
       },
+      // If this is true, calculate the target from a reference tile
+      // - for tile actions, this would be the tile the action lives on
+      // - for trigger actions, this would be the player's current tile "TargetRectIsRelative": false,
       // Value used to order the map patches, lower precedence apply first and get covered by higher precedence maps
       // If this is less than 0, the patch applies BEFORE vanilla map modifications in MakeMapModifications
       // When 2 map patches have same precedence, Id is used as tiebreaker